-We note that security is a well-known hard problem area for Grids and Web Services.
-Other areas of Web Services are uncertain and immature but usually we are choosing between several reasonable solutions.
-In the case of security in a Web Services environment, appropriate inter-organisational solutions are not very evident at present.
+We note that security is a well-known problem area for Grids and Web Services.
+Other areas of Web Services are uncertain and under-developed but usually we are choosing between several reasonable solutions.
+In the case of security in a Web Services environment, appropriate inter-organizational solutions are not very evident at present.
 WS-Security provides a basic foundation, including security token transfer, message-based encryption, and message signing.
-We shall address the subject of security for Web Service Grids in a future White Paper.
+We shall address the subject of security for Web Service Grids in a future U.K. e-Science White Paper.

-3.2 The WS-I+ Set of Web Services Specifications
+3.2.
+The WS-I+ set of Web Services specifications

 Our proposal for WS-I+ adds certain critical specifications to those already present in the WS-I Profile.
 The latter gives us XSD, WSDL, SOAP, UDDI and parts of WS-Security.
-We discuss below how the additional specifications in WS-I+ are used in the key areas of Service Discovery, Workflow, Messaging, Addressing, and Notification:
+We discuss below how the additional specifications in WS-I+ are used in the key areas of Service Discovery, Workflow, Messaging, Addressing, and Notification.

-Core Service Architecture: XSD, WSDL and SOAP
+3.2.1.
+Core service architecture: XSD, WSDL and SOAP